Here's what we found for you

 StarkHelpCentral.com can help you find community resources available to you and your family.
 The searchable community resource website is supported by Stark County Mental Health & Addiction Recovery (StarkMHAR),

 During the pandemic, everyone seemed to realize the importance of getting outside and enjoying the fresh air.
 Think about how much lighter you feel after taking your dog for a walk.
 Or how energized your mind is after a hike in the woods.
 Or even consider the boost you get from a warm, sunshine-filled day.
-It should be no secret how nature helps our mental health.
+It should be no secret how nature improves our mental health.

 • Mental Health Resources During the Coronavirus Pandemic